 People often disregard symptoms as due to old age, fibromyalgia, menopause, recent pregnancy, or stress in life.

-The most common feature of hypothyroidism is weight gain.
+The most common symptoms of hypothyroidism is weight gain.

 Approximately 2% of population has severe hypothyroidism and 7-15% has mild thyroid problems.

-Low levels of thyroid hormones occur during times of stress or times of life events when body tries to compensate for any fluctuations in thyroid hormones; typical events for the onset of hypothyroidism are menopause, pregnancy, postpartum.
+Low levels of thyroid hormones occur during times of stress or times of life events when body tries to compensate for any fluctuations in thyroid hormones; typical events for the onset of hypothyroidism in women are menopause, pregnancy, or postpartum.
+That's why thyroid symptoms in women can be difficult to diagnose despite the higher risk.

-The list of signs and symptoms of thyroid problems is long as thyroid hormones affect every aspect of the body and can overlap other health conditions.
+The list of signs and symptoms of thyroid problems is long as thyroid hormones affect every aspect of our body and can overlap with other health conditions.

-Subclinical hypothyroidism is a mild disorder more commonly found in older population where the free-T4 levels are normal but TSH levels are elevated.
+Subclinical hypothyroidism is a mild disorder more commonly found in older population with high TSH levels but normal T4 levels.
 Almost no symptoms of hypothyroidism are observed at the time but chances of developing them in future are high.

 Thyroid nodules are abnormal lump-like growths in the thyroid glands.
 They are not always problematic and should be carefully examined by an endocrinologist.

-The most important symptoms of hypothyroidism or low thyroid hormones are weight gain, slow metabolism, and fatigue.
-Here are some of the symptoms in detail:
+The list of symptoms of thyroid problems can be long.
+The most important symptoms of hypothyroidism or, low thyroid hormones, are weight gain, slow metabolism, and fatigue.
+Here is the most comprehensive list of symptoms of hypothyroid disease:

-Weight gain – caused by a vicious cycle when low thyroid hormones slow down the metabolism and the body starts to store extra calories which cause other hormone problems (e.g., insulin resistance) that result in further weight gain.
+Weight gain – caused by a vicious cycle when low thyroid hormones slow down our metabolism and body starts to store extra calories.
+This can cause other hormone problems (e.g., insulin resistance) that can lead to even more weight gain.

 Loss of appetite – slow metabolism due to low thyroid hormones results in the brain slowing down the appetite centers.